Biography

 "By 1967, excited by the limitless possibilities in the combination of geometric shapes and volumes," he wrote of himself, Mr. Fredenthal "had developed a satisfactory working method of producing precise cardboard models of his conceptions with the aid of assistants."

-Fire Water Ice, was installed at 1234 Market St., now headquarters for SEPTA.
+In 1973, his three-part work, Fire Water Ice, was installed at 1234 Market St., now headquarters for SEPTA.
 The largest of the three stood 48 feet high & weighed 9 tons.

-White Water was placed at what was a Philadelphia National Bank site at Fifth and Market Streets.
+In 1977, his White Water was placed at what was a Philadelphia National Bank site at Fifth and Market Streets.

-Black Forest began to grace the Penn campus near 34th and Walnut.
+In 1984, his Black Forest began to grace the Penn campus near 34th and Walnut.

 And in a contrast in scale, 157 of his cardboard models were displayed for a few months in 2006 and 2007 at Terminal C of the Philadelphia International Airport.